 The tibial fracture can be cast using normal casting material or functional brace made for tibia fracture recovery.
 They can be used for fractures that are minimally displaced and not angulated.
 The cast must extend from the foot to above the knee covering the entire fracture site.
 Casting avoids the chances of infection during surgery and the outcome is usually good.
 Patients who have casts must have regular x-rays to make sure there is ongoing healing of the affected leg.
 These bones must maintain alignment throughout the healing process.

 The tibial fracture can often be repaired using an intramedullary rod.
 It involves placing a rod through the bone marrow cavity of both ends of the fracture under general anesthesia and in surgery.
 The rod is secured in place by screwing in two screws above and below the rod.
 They can be removed if there are problems or can remain in the marrow cavity forever.
-There are usually several incision following the surgery: at least one at the level of the knee and one or more at the level of the ankle.
+There are usually several incision following the surgical procedure: at least one at the level of the knee and one or more at the level of the ankle.

 There is a risk of infection with this type of surgery and ongoing knee pain is common.
-If there is an infection, the rod may have to be removed and the leg ultimately casted.
+If there is an infection, the rod may have to be removed and the leg ultimately cast.

 Plates and screws can hold together the bony fragments; however, this procedure is done less and less because the intramedullary rod works so much better.
 They tend to be used more often when the fracture is close to the upper or lower part of the tibia.
 If the fracture is close to the joint, it can’t be successfully treated using an intramedullary rod.
 Plates and screws have the risk of infection similar to the intramedullary rod.